Singaporean Buying Johor Property: Where the Numbers Still Work (2026)

 Of 178 Johor properties that are cashflow-positive for Malaysian buyers, only 24 clear the foreign buyer bar.
 Here is why the other 154 fail:

 The 8% stamp duty front-loads your losses.
 A Malaysian buyer pays RM 44,000 in stamp duty on an RM 1.5M property.
 You pay RM 120,000.
 That extra RM 76,000 (SGD 22,353) is cash you cannot recover from rental income -- it is a sunk cost that must be amortized over your holding period.
-On a property with RM 1,000/month surplus, that is 76 additional months (over 6 years) just to recover the stamp duty differential.
+On a property with RM 1,000/month positive cashflow, that is 76 additional months (over 6 years) just to recover the stamp duty differential.

 The yield threshold is higher.
 A Malaysian buyer needs approximately 3.5% gross yield to break even on cashflow for a typical Johor condo.
 A Singaporean buyer needs approximately 4.5-5.0% -- a full percentage point higher.
 That single point eliminates 87% of the properties that work for locals.